Brain Tumors

 Overview

-treatment modalities, brain tumors remains one of the dangerous illnesses in terms of both mortality and morbidity.
+treatment modalities, brain tumor remains one of the dangerous illnesses in terms of both mortality and morbidity.

 Brain tumors can be divided into primary and secondary.
 Primary brain tumors arise in brain itself while secondary tumors are metastasis from malignancies of other body parts.
 Primary brain tumors are rare as compared to other cancers of body.
 Although it constitutes about 1 – 2% of total cancers but is responsible for about 20% deaths due to cancer related causes.
 In India, the incidence is about 2/10000 people.
 Primary brain tumors are both benign and malignant.
 About 33% of primary brain tumors are malignant.
 No age group is spared from brain tumors.
 It affects all from pediatric age group to elderly patients.
 The incidence among various age groups is different according to type of tumor.
 Sex ratio is also variable according to type of tumors.
 In nutshell, no age group or sex is immune to brain tumors.